“His performance was inspiring, powerful and energetic and also very concentrated on the core of the music.” – Paavo Järvi

 June-Sung is the first prize winner of the Aram Khachaturian International Conducting Competition 2016.
 In this competition, June-Sung also won the three special prizes: Orchestra Award, Interpretation Prize and Concert with Kaunas City Symphony Orchestra.
 Other competition success includes winning the prize of the 6th International Conducting Competition Jeunesses Musicales Bucharest in 2015.

 He conducted BBC Scottish Symphony Orchestra and BBC National Orchestra of Wales as a participant in Conducting Workshops with Martyn Brabbins.
 He also studied under Daniele Gatti at the Accademia Musicale Chigiana in Italy.
 Daniele Gatti awarded him a scholarship and ‘Diploma di Merito’, which given to the one best outstanding participant.
 June-Sung has participated in several festivals including Incheon Music Festival in South Korea studying under Myung-Whun Chung and Pärnu Music Festival studying under Paavo Järvi, where his performance was described as “outstanding” in The Arts Desk.
-He has also taken part in several masterclasses with Jorma Panula since 2009.
+He has also taken part in several masterclasses with Jorma Panula since 2009, and has been mentored by John Axelrod since 2020.

 In South Korea, June-Sung Park is one of the most promising conductors of his generation.
 He was selected as one of 6 promising young conductors for Myung-Whun Chung’s masterclass with the Seoul Philharmonic Orchestra.
 He conducted South Korean orchestras including Daegu Symphony Orchestra, Gwangju Symphony Orchestra and Gangnam Symphony Orchestra.